Sergutin/CardMemoryGame/README.md

 <img src="assets/images/readme/main.jpg" width=600px height=auto>

   ### Game Levels
-<p>After clicking "Let's Start the Game" button users are getting moved to the next page where they can pick the level of the game: "easy" (2x2 cards) or "normal" (4x4).</p>
+<p>After clicking "Let's Start the Game" button users are getting moved to the next (game) page where they can pick the level of the game: "easy" (2x2 cards) or "normal" (4x4).</p>

 <img src="assets/images/readme/levels.jpg" width=600px height=auto>

   ### Home Button
-<p>At the bottom of the game page is located the "home" button, allowing users to open the main page of the game.</p>
+<p>The "home" button is located at the bottom of the game page, allowing users to open the main page of the game.</p>

 <img src="assets/images/readme/home.jpg" width=200px height=auto>